Lead Opinion

 2. Whether CT and Prentice Hall “reside” in Santa Fe County for purposes of venue

 (Emphasis added.)
 In the present case, the parties do not dispute that the Defendants in question are foreign corporations admitted to do business in New Mexico.
-The issue at bar is whether Plaintiffs may place venue in Santa Fe County where the statutory agents designated by the foreign corporations reside, when the statutory agents themselves are non-residents.
+The issue at bar- is whether Plaintiffs may place venue in Santa Fe County where the statutory agents designated by the foreign corporations reside, when the statutory agents themselves are non-residents.

 {18} Our rules of venue represent the Legislature’s intent to ensure that the location of a trial is convenient for both parties to a lawsuit:

-Venue relates to the convenience of litigants, and reflect[s] equity or expediency in resolving disparate interests of parties to a lawsuit in the place of trial[.]
-In transitory actions the venue rules reflect an attempt to balance the common-law right of a defendant to be sued in his [or her] most convenient forum (usually the county of his [or her] residence) with the right of the plaintiff to choose the forum in which to sue.
+Venue relates to the convenience of litigants, and reflect[s] equity or expediency in resolving disparate interests of parties to a lawsuit in the place of trial[J In transitory actions the venue rules reflect an attempt to balance the common-law right of a defendant to be sued in his [or her] most convenient forum (usually the county of his [or her] residence) with the right of the plaintiff to choose the forum in which to sue.

 {19} In the context of a statutory agent, we hold that the term “resides” has a plain meaning which we believe the Legislature intended.
-A statutory agent who maintains an office in New Mexico for the purpose of receiving service of process “resides” in New Mexico regardless of whether it is a
+A statutory agent who maintains an office in New Mexico for the purpose of receiving service of process “resides” in New Mexico regardless of whether it is a foreign corporation or a New Mexico resident.
+Accordingly, in the present case, venue was proper in Santa Fe County for the Defendants who maintained CT and Prentice Hall as their statutory agents in Santa Fe County.

 III.
 CONCLUSION